mbouzekri/MFT-Spread_TEMA/README.md

-# HFT-Spread_TEMA
+# MFT-Spread_TEMA
 📈 **High Frequency Trading Algorithm enhanced with Technical Indicators**

-This project aims to implement a High Frequency Trading Algorithm in a simple way using Alpaca Trading API.
+This project aims to implement a Middle Frequency Trading Algorithm in a simple way using Alpaca Trading API.
 It aims to capture slight moves in the bid/ask spread as they happen.
 It is only intended for high volume stocks with frequent moves that are >= 0.02 cents. <br/>